Our Blog

 PEAP (Protected EAP)

-PEAP establishes a secure tunnel between the client and the authentication server, using MSCHAPv2 for client authentication within the tunnel.
-It is widely supported and easier to implement than EAP-TLS, but its security depends on the strength of the inner authentication protocol (e.g., MSCHAPv2).
+PEAP establishes a secure TLS tunnel and uses MSCHAPv2 for client authentication.
+It is widely supported and relatively easy to implement but depends on the strength of the underlying credentials.

 EAP-MD5